Underride Collision Truck Accidents

 Many side underride accidents happen at night or in low daylight.

-Most of the time, these occur in three different scenarios:
+Most of the time, our Fort Lauderdale lawyers believe that these occur in three different scenarios:

 - Truck driver backs out of driveway or parking lot into a heavily-trafficked road